 Thick, curly or wavy hair is better suited and more likely to stay in place.
 You need to be prepared to spend time growing your hair out, enough to be able to pull this look off.
 If you have the patience to wait, go ahead and get started with your man bun.

 Make sure that you take GOOD care of your hair as it GROWS!

 That means washing it regularly with a shampoo that maintains strong strands, a healthy scalp and the right level of moisture.
 Invest in a high-quality shampoo along with a separate conditioner if your hair tends to be dry.
-Get a brush or comb that minimizes breakage, and have split ends trimmed regularly to prevent your hair from looking burned out or crispy.
+Get a brush or a wide-toothed comb that minimizes breakage, and have split ends trimmed regularly to prevent your hair from looking burned out or crispy.

 Semi, Half Or a Full Man Bun?

 While your hair is growing, you can try each of the three different versions of the man bun to decide which one looks best.
 A semi bun or topknot uses only the hair on the top of your head and is, therefore, smaller than other types of the bun.

 A half bun gathers most of your hair into a bun style but leaves some strands loose to create a combination between a man bun and a ponytail.
 This look is best suited to casual situations or when you’re hanging out at home.

 A full bun has a sleeker appearance because it uses all of the hair on your head.
 This is the most common form of the bun and requires your hair to be at its maximum length.